 What Can You Do to Control Your Insulin Levels So You Don’t Add to Your Waistline?

 - Limit the number of carbohydrates you eat at any given meal, especially “empty” carbohydrates like pasta, bagels and snack foods like chips and cookies.

 - Don’t over-indulge in the calorie department.
 Limit calories to under 500 calories per meal.

 - Eat a balance of healthy carbohydrates, lean protein, and healthy fats at each meal.

 - Choose low-glycemic carbohydrates over carbohydrates that have a greater impact on your insulin levels (high-glycemic carbohydrates)

 Approximately 75% of Americans produce excess insulin because they eat a diet high in carbohydrates.
 Too much insulin commands the body to save food energy stored in fat cells for a time when no food is available.
 Yet for most of us, we never really experience a shortage in the food department, especially in the carbohydrate form.

 Don’t let excess insulin keep you from achieving your weight loss goals.
-Start eating a healthy diet that balances protein, carbohydrates and healthy fats and make sure that your carbohydrate selections are not ones that will spike your insulin levels.
+Start eating a healthy diet that balances protein, carbohydrates, and healthy fats and makes sure that your carbohydrate selections are not ones that will spike your insulin levels.